Circuit Breakers for External WMS Services

 1. Closed: The default state.
 Requests flow normally to the WMS endpoint.
 Failures are tracked against a configurable threshold.

 2. Open: Once the failure threshold is breached, the breaker trips.
-Subsequent requests fail immediately without hitting the network, returning a BreakerError or routing to a fallback handler.
+Subsequent requests fail immediately without hitting the network, raising a CircuitBreakerError.

 3. Half-Open: After a cooldown period, the breaker allows a probe request through.
 If it succeeds, the circuit closes and normal traffic resumes.
 If it fails, the circuit reopens and the cooldown resets.